charleshorzz/react-native-workshop-expense-tracker-boilerplate/README.md

 ## Before started

-1. You can either run the command below to start your expo application
+1. You can either run the command below to start your new expo application
    ```bash
    npx create-expo-app@latest expenseTracker
    ```

-or clone this repo to get started (Recommended, with preconfigured components)
+or clone this repo to get started (Recommended, with preconfigured components and screen)

 #### Terminal Method
 ```